mherchel/herchel.com/src/blog/vscode/index.md

 VSCode also has much of the functionality of Sublime's popular plugins integrated.
 This makes it quicker to get up and running, and requires no configuration.
 VSCode includes functionality similar to [Package Control](https://packagecontrol.io/packages/Package%20Control), [Emmet](https://packagecontrol.io/packages/Emmet), [Sidebar Enhancements](https://packagecontrol.io/packages/SideBarEnhancements), [Bracket Highlighter](https://packagecontrol.io/packages/BracketHighlighter), and more.
 This makes *a lot* of sense, because the vast majority of users are going to make use of these at a given point.

-More things worth mentioning:
+More little usability wins worth mentioning:

-* When deleting from my directory tree, VS Code will send the file to my trash as opposed to just deleting it.
+* When deleting from my directory tree, VSCode will send the file to my trash as opposed to just deleting it.
 * You can drag and drop files to move them around your directory tree.
 * Easy to use git tools (more on this later).
 * Easy to use find and replace functionality.

-### Intellisense / Autocomplete
+### Intellisense / Autocomplete just "works"

 Intellisense includes autocomplete, quick info, list parameters, and more.
-And, it's enabled out of the box.
+And, it's enabled out of the box in VSCode.
 If you're using JavaScript, it seems to work great &mdash; on par with PHPStorm and better than Sublime.
+I have yet to use VSCode with PHP.

 <figure border>
     <video width="100%" autoplay controls loop muted>